-NFL Rumors: Patriots Signing Former Jets, Giants TE Eric Tomlinson
+NESN

 Following the reported re-addition of Ben Watson, New England on Tuesday signed former New York Giants and Jets tight end Eric Tomlinson, according to NFL Media’s Ian Rapoport.

-The 27-year-old is more of a blocking tight end, but he does have 16 receptions for 193 yards over 39 games.
-The Texas-El Paso product went undrafted in 2015, but was scooped up by the Philadelphia Eagles for training camp.
-He spent time on the Houston Texans practice squad before joining the Jets during the 2016 season.
-He was a training camp cut of the Jets’ this season, and after latching on with the Giants shortly thereafter, he was cut Sept.
+The 27-year-old is more of a blocking tight end, but he does have 16 receptions for 193 yards over 39 career games.
+The Texas-El Paso product went undrafted in 2015 but was scooped up by the Philadelphia Eagles for training camp.
+Tomlinson spent time on the Houston Texans practice squad before joining the Jets during the 2016 season.
+He was cut by the Jets during training camp this past summer, and after latching on with the Giants shortly thereafter, was released once again Sept.
 24 and has been a free agent since.

-Matt LaCosse currently is dealing with a knee injury, so the Patriots now have Watson, Tomlinson and Ryan Izzo on the tight end depth chart.
+Matt LaCosse currently is dealing with a knee injury, so the Patriots now have Watson, Tomlinson and Ryan Izzo to work with at tight end.

 Thumbnail photo via Brad Penner/USA TODAY Sports Images